liethdallal/Tic-Tac-Toe-Game/README.md

 ## How to Play

-1. Open the `index.html` file in a web browser.
+1. Open the link in the project description.
 2. The game will start, and Player 1 (X) will go first.
 3. Click on an empty square on the grid to place your symbol ('X' or 'O').
 4. The game will alternate between Player 1 and Player 2 until one of them wins or the game ends in a draw.